-- 10. Adjust the backsheet deflector (A) (if required) by loosening nut (D) and moving the deflector until there is a 1/32-5/16 in.
-(1-7 mm) gap (C) between the draper (B) and the deflector. - 11.
+- If adjustment of the backsheet deflector (A) is required, loosen nut (D) and move the deflector until there is a 1-7 mm (1/32-5/16 in.) gap (C) between the draper (B) and the deflector. - 10.
 Operate the drapers with the engine at idle so the talc or talc/graphite lubricant makes contact and adheres to the draper seal surfaces.